OV-Chipkaart for Tourists: Amsterdam Public Transport Card Explained (2026)

 How much does the OV-chipkaart cost?

-Can I use OVpay for trains?
+Can I use OVpay for trains as well as trams?

 Is OVpay cheaper than a day ticket?

-Will my US/UK contactless card work?
+Will my US or UK contactless card work?

-What’s the cheapest way to use Amsterdam transport for a week?
+What is the cheapest way to use Amsterdam transport for a week?

 Final Thoughts

-Amsterdam’s public transport is now one of the easiest in Europe to use as a tourist.
-For most short visits, just tap your contactless card or phone and ride.
-For longer stays, grab a €9.50 GVB day ticket.
-Save the OV-chipkaart for if you’re settling in or travelling deeper across the country.
-Don’t overthink it — the readers are forgiving, the inspectors are reasonable, and the system works.
+Amsterdam’s transport is now one of the most forgiving in Europe to pay for.
+For most short visits, tap your contactless card or phone and ride; for a heavy few days, grab a GVB day ticket; and save the OV-chipkaart for when you are settling in or travelling deep across the country.
+The readers are forgiving, the inspectors are reasonable, and the system genuinely works.
+Do not let the alphabet soup of card names talk you out of the simplest option, which is usually the card already in your pocket.